-I am often asked what my top tips are to keep babies and toddlers healthy through winter.
-It’s such a challenge because toddlers seem to share germs and when babies and toddlers are ill, sleep and eating are extremely challenging.
+I am often asked what my top tips are to keep babies and toddlers healthy – especially through winter.

-Here are some ways you can help to keep your little one healthy:
+Here my top 5 ways to keep your baby healthy:

 - Breastfeed – there is no doubt that formula milk simply cannot replicate the antibodies in breast milk.
 But I even if you only breastfeed for a very short time, know that the highest level of antibodies is passed to your baby in colostrum – that first milk babies get in the early days.